jlas1/Klicky-Probe/README.md

 Without them, and some others this effort would not be in the current state, many thanks to them all.

+It is working very well, if you decide to use it, give me feedback, either here, or on discord, my discord user is JosAr#0517.

 If you want to donate something regarding this project, use this [link](https://paypal.me/Josar154) or [__Buy me some ABS!__](https://www.buymeacoffee.com/JosAr), thanks

 # Upgrading from an earlier version